DeliciousEarlGrey/swe_summative/README.md

 # swe_summative: DeepFoot

 DeepFoot is an educational tool that showcases the potential of machine learning and web development technologies in creating interactive and predictive applications.
-Ot uses a machine learning model trained on historical Premier League match data to predict the outcomes of upcoming matches on a week-by-week basis.
+It uses a machine learning model trained on historical Premier League match data to predict the outcomes of upcoming matches on a week-by-week basis.

 The frontend of the application provides a user-friendly interface where users can select a specific matchweek and view the predicted results for each match.
 The predictions include the likelihood of a home win/draw or an away win/draw, expressed as percentages.